Huegoxaga/notes/javascript/react.md

 3. `npx create-react-app <AppFolerName>` to create project folder with new project files
 4. In the app folder, run `npm start` to launch development server in port `localhost: 3000`.
 5. `npm test` Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.
-6. `npm run build` Builds the app for production to the `build` folder for hosting.
+6. `npm run build` Builds the app for production as static files to the `build` folder for static hosting.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 7. run `npm run eject`, to stop using the toolchain and configure everything manually(can not recover once the command is ran).

 - [Click](https://create-react-app.dev/docs/getting-started) to see the full docs about this tool.